A Calisthenics Bicep Workout Blasts Your Biceps Without Weights

 By having your palms facing back towards your head, you’re turning the inverted row into a modified version of a chin-up working mainly the biceps, and partially the back.

 Watch the video for the proper setup and form, but please make sure that during the exercise you keep your glutes (butt) squeezed as tight as possible to protect your lower back.
+From your tuck front lever, extend your bent leg out so that it seems like it’s floating in the air.
+The lower leg will be perpendicular to the ground with your hip opened up completely.
+If your leg feels wobbly or tired, don’t worry.
+You may alternate legs between practice.

 Top Advanced Bodyweight Biceps Exercises